 - Redis (Horizon requires Redis)

-I will begin by creating a server on Cloudways with a Laravel 5.5 app.
+- I will begin by creating a server on Cloudways with a Laravel Version 8.2 app.

 To host a Laravel application on Cloudways, sign up for a free trial, login to your account and create a new server.
-Fill in the server and the application details, and select Laravel 5.5 as your application.
+Fill in the server and the application details, and select Laravel Version 8.2 as your application.

-That’s it, you have just installed a new Laravel 5.5 application within a few clicks on the Cloudways platform with only a few clicks.
+That’s it, you have just installed a new Laravel Version 8.2 application on the Cloudways platform with only a few clicks.

 Install Redis on Cloudways

 After logging in to your Cloudways account, go to the Servers Tab, click on Setting & Packages.
 Next, click on Packages.
-Click the Install button beside Redis.
+Click the Install button next to Redis.
 In just a few seconds, Redis will be installed on your server.

 Install Laravel Horizon